Welcome from Chair of Governors

 - To oversee the financial performance of the school and ensure its money is well spent.

-For 2016/17, the Governing Body’s Development Plan for Hinckley Parks Primary focuses on four key objectives:
+For 2019/20, the Governing Body’s Development Plan for Hinckley Parks Primary focuses on five key objectives:

-- To develop the training, engagement, effectiveness and impact of the newly-formed governing body.
+- To develop the training, engagement, effectiveness and impact of the governing body.

 - To ensure that the achievement of all pupils in English and Mathematics improves significantly.